History of LSD

-The psychedelic drug (or entheogen) lysergic acid diethylamide (LSD) was first synthesized on November 16, 1938, by the Swiss chemist Albert Hofmann in the Sandoz (now Novartis) laboratories in Basel, Switzerland.
+The psychedelic drug (or entheogen) lysergic acid diethylamide (LSD) was first synthesized on November 16, 1938, by the Swiss chemist Albert Hofmann in the Sandoz laboratories in Basel, Switzerland.
 It was not until five years later on April 19, 1943, that the psychedelic properties were found.

 Discovery

 Albert Hofmann, born in Switzerland, joined the pharmaceutical-chemical department of Sandoz Laboratories, located in Basel, as a co-worker with professor Arthur Stoll, founder and director of the pharmaceutical department.
 He began studying the medicinal plant squill and the fungus ergot as part of a program to purify and synthesize active constituents for use as pharmaceuticals.
 His main contribution was to elucidate the chemical structure of the common nucleus of Scilla glycosides (an active principle of Mediterranean squill).
 While researching lysergic acid derivatives, Hofmann first synthesized LSD on November 16, 1938.
 The main intention of the synthesis was to obtain a respiratory and circulatory stimulant (an analeptic).
 It was set aside for five years, until April 16, 1943, when Hofmann decided to take a second look at it.
 While re-synthesizing LSD, he accidentally absorbed a small amount of the drug and discovered its powerful effects.
 He described what he felt as being: